A flexible Philippines itinerary around Visayas Archipelago

 Learn more about Things to do in Bohol – 5 days itinerary

-Book a tour in Bohol
+Book a tour in Bohol, some amazing activities!

-Visayas itinerary part 2: Negros
+Visayas Itinerary part 2: Negros

 Philippines backpacking route part 3 – Guimaras

-- Day 1: arrive on the island by ferry from Negros, explore the rough south coast cut through the interiors and head to Alubihod beach and the Mangrove Forest (JBLMF Ecological Park – Villa Igang).
+- Day 1: Arrive on the island by ferry from Negros, explore the rough south coast cut through the interiors and head to Alubihod beach and the Mangrove Forest (JBLMF Ecological Park – Villa Igang).
 Here there are some accommodations.

 - Day 2: visit the mangrove forest and head to Jordan to catch the ferry to Panay